 Godby became only the second Logan County native to play in the major leagues, the first being pitcher Max Butcher.
 A native of Man, West Virginia, Butcher compiled a 95-106 record in 10 National League seasons between 1936 and 1945, pitching for Brooklyn, Philadelphia, and Pittsburgh.

 Godby got his first major-league RBI on August 17, coming into the game in the eighth inning as a pinch-hitter for Lynn McGlothen.
 Godby lifted a fly ball to left field off San Francisco’s Mike Caldwell that brought home McBride to tie the game, 3-3.
 The Cardinals went on to win, 5-3.
-Godby made his on August 29 in San Diego as the Cardinals faced left-hander Randy Jones.
+Godby made his first start on August 29 in San Diego as the Cardinals faced left-hander Randy Jones.
 Playing right field and batting seventh, Godby grounded out to second base in his first two at-bats before drawing a walk.
 He was replaced by Jim Dwyer in the ninth inning.
 St. Louis won, 3-1.
 Godby became part of history on September 11 when he played in the second longest game by innings in major-league history, and the longest to end with a decision.
 The Cardinals defeated the Mets 4-3 in 25 innings in a game that lasted 7 hours, 4 minutes and did not end until after 3 a.m.
 (The longest was a 26-inning, 1-1 tie between the Brooklyn Robins and Boston Braves in 1920.)
 Godby replaced Lou Brock in the 19th inning and went 0-for-2 at the plate.
 In the next game, he started in left field and batted seventh against the Mets, singling in the fifth inning off pitcher Jon Matlack, then drawing a walk and scoring on an error in the sixth as the Cardinals won, 12-5.
 The Cardinals traveled to Philadelphia on September 13 and won a 17-inning game, 7-3.
 Godby did not play in that marathon.
-St. Louis battled the Pirates throughout September for the division title, and the division lead changed several times, and the Pirates won the pennant by 1½ games.
+St. Louis battled the Pirates throughout September for the division title, and the division lead changed several times, and the Pirates won the division by 1½ games.
 Godby made his final big-league appearance on September 25 against the Pirates, grounding into a fielder’s choice in a pinch-hitting role.
 He finished the season hitting .154 in 13 games, scoring two runs and driving in one.
 The Cardinals players voted Godby a $293.61 share of their second-place money.

 Godby figured he had an outside shot to make the 1975 Cardinals out of spring training, but knew the odds would be long.
 St. Louis had future Hall of Famer Lou Brock in left field and slugging outfielder Reggie Smith in right.
 Bake McBride, the 1974 Rookie of the Year, returned as the center fielder.
-Jose Cruz, Jim Dwyer, and Luis Melendez were also competing for spots as extra outfielders.
-He hit well in exhibition games, On March 29 Godby was traded to the Boston Red Sox for first baseman Danny Cater.
+Hector Cruz, Jim Dwyer, and Luis Melendez were also competing for spots as extra outfielders.
+He hit well in exhibition games.
+On March 29 Godby was traded to the Boston Red Sox for first baseman Danny Cater.

 Godby thought being sent to the American League would be a benefit to his career, but before Opening Day he was optioned to Pawtucket in the Triple-A International League.
 Godby questioned the demotion and was told that the team wanted to get a glance at a couple of younger outfielders and that when one of them struggled, Godby would be brought back.
 Those two guys were Jim Rice, who was voted into the Hall of Fame in 2009, and Fred Lynn, who won the MVP and Rookie of the Year that season.